Well, when we were last together, ladies and gentlemen, I was sharing with you a confounding computer problem.

 I know the media is obsessed with this.

-And of course, they're causing some kind of reaction among government, which must respond to them, uh, or thinks they must respond to them.
+And of course, they're causing some kind of reaction among government, which must respond to them, or thinks they must respond to them.

-Uh, but when you hear like uh for stories like this from people on the front lines who are affected by this, and then when you learn it was no different than what was going on throughout the 90s.
+But when you hear stories like this from people on the front lines who are affected by this, and then when you learn it was no different than what was going on throughout the 90s, in fact, this whole business of rendition, have you heard people being criticized for rendition?

-Bush basically rendition is, oh, and how about this?
+Bush, basically rendition is, oh, and how about this?

-Last week the CIA or the New York Times ran this story blowing the cover of a CIA charter flight operation.
+Last week, the CIA or the New York Times ran this story blowing the cover of a CIA charter flight operation.

-But the CIA has a charter company that nobody knew about, and its basic intent was to fly prisoners to various countries for interrogation under the rendition program, and the rendition program was started under Bill Clinton.
+But the CIA has a charter company that nobody knew about, and its basic intent was to fly prisoners to various countries for interrogation under the rendition program.

 And here we are in the midst of a war.